Raduta-Alexandru/Raduta-Alexandru/README.md

 - 👋 Hi, I’m @Raduta-Alexandru
 - 👀 I’m interested in programming in general
-- 🌱 I’m currently learning Pascal at highschool and HTML-CSS , JS and C# at home
+- 🌱 I’m currently learning Pascal at highschool and JAVA at home
 - 💞️ I’m looking to collaborate on everything really
 - 📫 How to reach me alexandruthestar@gmail.com